angela00kim/data-portfolio/01-automated-dashboards/app-reviews/README.md

 * Data existed in multiple fragmented structures (A/B/C case formats)
 * Manual cleanup and categorization were required before analysis

-A teammate previously spent **15+ hours per week manually cleaning and tagging data in Excel**, limiting the ability to generate timely insights or build structured reports.
+A teammate previously spent 20+ hours each week manually cleaning and tagging data in Excel, limiting the ability to generate timely insights or build structured reports.

 ## Solution